JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `submitTaskDeliverable.send({ taskId, deliverableHash }, options)`

 Submit the task deliverable.
-This function can only be called by the address assigned the `WORKER_ROLE` on or before the task due date.
+This function can only be called by the address assigned the task `WORKER` role on or before the task due date.
 The submission cannot be overwritten, which means the deliverable cannot be changed once it has been submitted.

 **Input**